 The most common cause for P0420 in Toyota and Nissan cars is a bad catalytic converter.
 You should also ensure your engine is not burning motor oil.

 Check for vacuum leaks and exhaust leaks first.
-Then check to see if you notice any blue smoke coming from the exhaust pipe.
+Then check for any blue smoke coming from the exhaust pipe.
 Blue smoke coming from the exhaust pipe is a sign that you might have an issue with the crankcase ventilation, or even something as bad as a damaged turbocharger or bad piston rings.

 If you do not notice any blue smoke at any RPM, it is most likely that your catalytic converter is worn out.
 You may find similar issues on Nissan cars.